-The previous version of this plan committed to a borough wide consultation, which is now complete.
-This consultation asked residents whether they would be interested in renting particular garages if they were in good condition.
-This provides us with a true reflection of the demand for garages at each location. alongside the housing development strategy.
+To help us to understand the demand in more detail a borough wide consultation is planned for late 2023.
+This consultation will ask residents whether they would be interested in renting particular garages if they were in good condition.
+This will give us a true reflection of the demand for garages at each location.